Questions and Answers

 - What training and other user education will be available for UF Exchange?

 A variety of materials will be available on line for UF Exchange users.
 All resources will be linked from www.mail.ufl.edu as a single one-stop shop for information regarding UF Exchange.
 Users are encouraged to use Internet resources to learn more about Exchange services in general and their clients and devices in particular.
-Many good books are available on Exchange 2007 and Outlook 2007.
+Many good books are available on Exchange 2010.
 UF produced materials will focus on UF specifics –policies and service levels.
 Generic instruction in email tools is widely available from other sources.

 - How will attachments be handled so that the storage they use does not swamp the mail servers?

 UF Exchange stores one copy of an attachment for each mailbox store.
 Many users will be in each mailbox store.
 The number of mailbox stores will be closer to dozens than larger numbers.
 This means that when someone sends an email attachment to 2,000 people, UF Exchange only stores one copy in each mailbox store in which there is at least one recipient.
 Suppose 18 of 20 mailbox stores contain at least one of the 2,000 recipients.
 Exchange would store 18 copies of the attachment.

 - How will archiving work?
 Will UF Exchange support PST files?